MorneVenter/godot-blueprint/README.md

 ---

+## Vim Bindings

+By default, this template comes with a plugin that enabled Vim motions for your script editing.
+If you do not like this, try it out for a time to see how nice they are.
+If you really cannot live with Vim motions then you can disable this plugin in Project Settings -> Plugins.

 ## 3D and 2D Scenes

 This template comes with 3 helper nodes to assist with managing a mix of 3D and 2D scenes (i.e. 3D world and 2D UI).
 This will allow you to implement a 1920x1080 UI, but render your 3D world at a lower resolution (or use FSR).